 - ABOUT -

-Combining my vocation of being doctor with my creative side has helped me live these principles to the full.
+Combining my vocation of being doctor with my creative side has helped me turn these three words into reality.

 I am lucky to have had a wide range of experiences growing up where I have, and in the family that I was born into.
 I’m always willing to try new things, new foods, new books, new music.
 I have travelled all over the world, from all across Europe, America and Canada to my native Sri Lanka, Singapore and Australia.
 But